ilyasergey/YSC4231/source/week-05-monitors.rst

 turn by releasing the lock and keeping to "spin" on the condition ``k
 < TOTAL / THREADS`` of the outer loop.

-While correct, this implementation is comewhat unintuitive.
+While correct, this implementation is somewhat unintuitive.
 Not only it requires us to take care of synchronisation, each thread should also ensure that it doesn't miss its turn, essentially performing additional spinning.
 In the same time, by incrementing a shared